raggaraluz/scala-debugger/docs/src/api/advanced-topics/using-extra-arguments-for-requests.md

 set additional configuration options on requests as well as provide additional filtering and logic when receiving events.

-Methods like `onBreakpoint` and `createBreakpointRequest` accept a variable number of extra arguments at the end of the method (defaulting to no extra arguments).
+Methods like `getOrCreateBreakpointRequest` accept a variable number of extra arguments at the end of the method (defaulting to no extra arguments).